antarctica/ops-data-store/README.md

 $ ods-ctl db run --input-path resources/db/datasets-controlled.sql
 ```

-Once database entities and roles needed for the [Permissions](#permissions) system have been created, ensure the
+Create database roles and uses needed for the [Permissions](#permissions) and apply required
-[Database Grants](#database-permissions) to grant access to end-users are applied, either directly or by incorporating into a permissions
+[Database Grants](#database-permissions), either directly against the database or by incorporating into a permissions
 management mechanism.

 ### Configure auth syncing